cathy-kim/skill-versioning-plugin/README.md

-# Skill Versioning Plugin for Claude Code
+# Semantic Versioning for Skills

 > Automatic version control for Claude Code Skills with semantic versioning, auto-backup, and changelog generation.